 The series continues on Saturday, Oct.
 14, with pianist Sang Woo Kang, lauded by the Los Angeles Times as a “prodigiously talented pianist with great technical virtuosity and interpretive gifts.”
 An Associate Professor and Chair of their Department of Music at Providence College, Kang is an active performer and educator who has presented master classes and recitals in Asia, Europe and Central and South America.
 He is a graduate of Julliard School and the Eastman School of Music where he received the Doctor of Musical Arts degree.

-Directed by Professor of Music Bob Cowles, the HWS Chorale and Cantori fall concert will begin at 8 p.m. on Saturday, Oct.
-21 in St. John’s Chapel.
+Directed by Professor of Music Bob Cowles, the HWS Chorale fall concert will begin at 8 p.m. on Saturday, Oct.
+21 at the Presbyterian Church in Geneva (24 Park Place).
+The work to be performed is “Requiem” by Maurice Duruflé.
 A mixed ensemble, the 35-member Chorale is comprised of the finest student vocal talent on campus, performing a wide range of works spanning the Middle Ages to the present day.
-The Colleges’ Cantori is a 20-voice select choir performing a variety of a cappella choral literature.
 The groups’ fall concert is free and open to the public.

 Applied Instructor of Music Ben Ellis, who directs the Classical Guitar Ensemble and teaches guitar lessons at the Colleges, will perform Saturday, Oct.
 28. Ellis was recently awarded the Creative Opportunity Grant through Syracuse University, funding a collaboration with composer Sean Doyle to create a new work for the guitar, Dance Suite Miniatures.
 In 2010, he performed the U.S. premiere of Dyens’ Comme des Grands with guitarist Ian Hill.
 Ellis is currently collaborating with the New York City-based dance company a+s works on a joint commission for guitar and dance, and is working with publisher Seconda Prattica on the publication of several arrangements for solo guitar.
 He teaches at the St. Peter’s Community Arts Academy.